griffithlab/rnaseq_tutorial_wiki/Reference-Guided-Transcript-Assembly.md

 ###Running Stringtie in Reference Guided Mode
 Using the alignments we generated in the previous modules we will now run Stringtie in reference guided mode using the '-G' option **ONLY**.

-Extra options specified below
+Extra options specified below:

-*'-p 8' tells Stringtie to use eight CPUs
+* '-p 8' tells Stringtie to use eight CPUs
-*'-G <known transcripts file>' reference annotation to use for guiding the assembly process (GTF/GFF3) *'-l' name prefix for output transcripts (default: STRG) *'-o' output path/file name for the assembled transcripts GTF (default: stdout)
+* '-G <known transcripts file>' reference annotation to use for guiding the assembly process (GTF/GFF3)
+* '-l' name prefix for output transcripts (default: STRG)
+* '-o' output path/file name for the assembled transcripts GTF (default: stdout)

 First, create an output directory and then run stringtie in reference-guided mode.